vjvardhan/finzly-api-developerportal/developer-portal/instant-payment.md

 ```

-### **Sceanrio 2: Execute an instant payment request [Sender and Receiver does exist in the BankOS system]**
+### **Scenario 2: Execute an instant payment request [Sender and Receiver does exist in the BankOS system]**

 [POST /payments/creditrequest](https://finzlyconnect-api-developer-portal.redoc.ly/openapi/paymentapi/operation/createCreditPayment/)

 **HTTP Method: POST**

-Prepare the instant payment request object by providing the simple payment instructions such as sender, receiver, payment amount, notes and set the speed as **"Instant"**.
+Prepare the instant payment request by providing the following payment instructions such as sender details, receiver details, payment amount, notes and set the speed as **"Instant"**.

 ```yaml Before